14 Reproducibility

 Reproducibility and reusability are not the same thing: A research result can be reproducible without being reusable.
 You may be able to reproduce someone else’s project but if, for example, many things are hard-coded, it will take a lot of effort to adapt it to your use case.

-Reproducibility is more than just ensuring that others, including your future self, can reproduce your work.
+Reproducibility is about more than just making sure that others, including your future self, can reproduce your work.
 It relates to many other aspects we cover in this book: